LEANNA MAE .ORG

 • I do not attempt to intervene with medical care or encourage people to go against their doctor’s recommendations.

-• I do not advocate for a client’s decisions or go up against the medical team.
+• I do not go up against the medical team.
 It is an individual’s responsibility to make their own medical decisions and speak on them.
 I do not argue with doctors or nurses.
 I work together with the staff to provide care for the birthing family.
+While I am here to help patients learn how to advocate for themselves and I can advocate for your preferences in a professional way, doulas cannot go into a hospital and tell staff what they can and can't do.
+Only the patient has the authority to consent or decline.

 • I do not judge the medical choices you make surrounding your birth.
 Your health decisions are rightfully yours to make and should be respected.